philippgie/aalto/mobisec/writeups/pipo-appdev-whereareyou.md

 ## Description of the problem

-The reachingout challenge requires to develop an app that implements a service that returns the current location via broadcast intent.
+The whereareyou challenge requires to develop an app that implements a service that returns the current location via broadcast intent.

 ## Solution